Local-global principle and integral Tate conjecture for certain varieties: Chow sheaves and the filtrations on cohomology

-are isomorphisms.
-The first isomorphism is already shown above.
-We have already shown that the second map is injective.
-The cokernal is torsion since the cokernal of $NH_3 \to H_3$ is torsion.
-By the first isomorphism and the fact that the composition has torsion free cokernal, the cokernal of the second map is also torsion free, and thus zero. \end{proof}
+are isomorphisms. \end{claim} \begin{proof} The first isomorphism is already shown above.
+We have already shown that the second map is injective (Claim \ref{claim:inj}).
+The cokernel of $\psi$ is torsion since it is a subgroup of the cokernel of $N^{d-2}H_3(X, \ZZ_\ell) \to H_3(X, \ZZ_\ell)$, which is torsion by Corollary \ref{cor:2d-3torsion}.
+By the first isomorphism and the fact that the composition has torsion free cokernel (Claim \ref{claim:torfree}), the cokernel of $\psi$ is also torsion free, and thus zero. \end{proof}